 People who still have other credit card debt could look into obtaining a personal loan.
 Generally, personal loans have lower interest rates than credit card debts.
 Securing a lower interest rate could potentially help expedite debt repayment, so long as the repayment term is not extended.

 For some, student loan debt may be a focus.
-In March 2020, the CARES Act temporarily paused federal student loan payments, reduced interest rates to 0% on all federal student loans and temporarily halted collections on federal student loans in default.
-These protections have now been extended through at least Sept.
-30, 2021.
+In March 2020, the CARES Act temporarily paused federal student loan payments, reduced interest rates to 0% on all federal student loans, and temporarily halted collections on federal student loans in default.
+These protections have now been extended through Aug.
+31, 2022.
 This does not apply to private student loans.
 The stimulus payment could help a borrower pay down their federal student loans or make extra payments.

 Some may consider refinancing their student loans, should they be able to qualify for a lower fixed or variable interest rate, or preferable lending terms.
 This can make sense for some borrowers, especially those who already hold private student loans, but won’t be right for everyone.
 Federal loans offer borrower protections that private loans do not, so borrowers with federal student loans may want to consider all of their options carefully.
 Refinancing federal student loans eliminates them from all federal benefits, including the temporary relief offered by the CARES Act.

 Ready for a Better Banking Experience?